Platform Usage Contract

 Part III.
 PROVISIONS REGARDING CONTRACT MODIFICATION, TERMINATION AND PLATFORM DEACTIVATION

-2. In case of major changes or amendments to the PUC and if required by Applicable Regulations those changes are subject to a timely and public consultation with:
+2. If required by Applicable Regulations changes to the GTCs are subject to a timely and public consultation with:

 2.1. national competent agencies or authorities; and,